Low-carb diets are very effective. That is a scientific fact.

-They are also very high in fat, almonds for example have about 70% of calories as fat.
+They are also very high in fat.
+For example, about 70% of the calories in almonds come from fat.

-Their crunchiness and high energy density give us the ability to eat large amounts of them without feeling full.
+Their crunchiness and high energy density give you the ability to eat large amounts of them without feeling full.

 I personally can eat a bag of nuts and still not feel satisfied, even though that one bag contains more calories than a meal.

-If you're snacking on nuts every day (or worse, nut butters) then chances are that you're just eating way too many calories.
+If you're snacking on nuts every day (or worse, nut butters), chances are you're just eating way too many calories.

-Bottom Line: Nuts have a very high energy density and are easy to overeat on.
+Summary Nuts have a very high energy density and are easy to overeat.
 If you're constantly snacking on nuts, try eliminating them.

-A lack of sleep can make us feel hungrier (5).
-It will also make us tired and less motivated to exercise and eat healthy.
+A lack of sleep can make you feel hungrier (4).
+It will also make you tired and less motivated to exercise and eat healthy.

 Sleep is one of the pillars of health.
-If you're doing everything right but still not getting proper sleep, then you won't see anywhere near the results you might expect.
+If you're doing everything right but still not getting proper sleep, you won't see the results you might expect.